 He is a peacebuilder and youth development specialist from Burundi with more than eight years of experience in youth development programs, advocacy, conflict prevention and transformation, PVE/CVE, social cohesion, intercultural and interfaith dialogue, education, and economic development.
 Emmanuel holds a Bachelor’s in Social Sciences and Community Development with multiple and extensive skills in research, peace and security, design, planning, and implementation of large-scale programs.

 Prior to his current position, he was the former country representative of the International Youth Action Against Terrorism and a member of the international Diplomatic Commission of the International Association of Educators for World Peace.

 Peace Messengers Program Volunteer, Lutheran World Federation

-Sara Cristina Lara-Gonzalez is a Peace Messenger of the Lutheran World Federation and a member of the Evangelical Lutheran Church of Colombia (IELCO), where she holds a position on the National Executive Committee.
+Sara Lara is a Peace Messenger of the Lutheran World Federation and a member of the Evangelical Lutheran Church of Colombia (IELCO), where she holds a position on the National Executive Committee.
 She coordinated “Justice and Life”, the IELCO’s human rights and peace pedagogy program where she collaborated with public policies on religious freedom, youth initiatives on peace and gender justice, and other projects with farm worker communities.
 She is currently the advocacy and alliances leader at World Vision Colombia and the protection and advocacy advisor for World Vision’s response to the crisis in Venezuela in South America, supporting interreligious and organized civil society networks to advocate for children and youth rights in public policies, development programs, and humanitarian attention.
 She also co-leads the regional child protection in emergencies subgroup.
 Sara is a lawyer, specialist in constitutional law, lyrical singer, and master in Peace Studies and Conflict Resolution.
 Her thesis explores gender peace in the church setting.